fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 +--------------------------------+----------------------------------+

-For a complete list of all the routing options available, see the `nRF9160 DK board control section in the nRF9160 DK User Guide`_.
+For a complete list of all the routing options available, see the `msense DK board control section in the msense DK User Guide`_.

 If you want to route some of the above pins differently or enable any of the other available routing options, enable or disable the devicetree node that represents the analog switch that provides the given routing.

-The following devicetree nodes are defined for the analog switches present on the nRF9160 DK:
+The following devicetree nodes are defined for the analog switches present on the msense DK:

 +------------------------------------+------------------------------+
 | Devicetree node label              | Analog switch name           |